For Hospices and Bereavement Charities

 Pages of Hope

-"Pages of Hope’s aim is to offer comforting writing resources to organisations to then gift to families experiencing bereavement, as an ongoing tool to help cope with grief.”
+"Pages of Hope’s aim is to offer comforting writing resources to organisations to gift to families experiencing bereavement, as an ongoing tool to help cope with grief.”

-What the grief journals contain
+What my gently guided grief journals contain

 Inside the guided grief journal, you will find: